kk44838/fyp_battleships/README.md

 # Instructions
-Once you completed the contract `contracts/TicTacToe.sol`, you can run `docker build -t tic-tac-toe .` to build the tic-tac-toe docker image.
+Once you completed the contract `contracts/TicTacToe.sol`, you can run `docker build -t battleships .` to build the tic-tac-toe docker image.

 Prerequisite: please [install docker](https://docs.docker.com/desktop/) on your system.